mensfeld/snaker/README.md

 snaker
 ```

-or save the above code into a `game.rb` file and run it as followed:
+or save the above code into a `snaker.rb` file and run it as followed:

 ```
 ruby snaker.rb